-Seattle Dooring Bike Accident Attorney
+Seattle Dooring Bike Accident Attorneys

 Having an accident while riding a bike is bad enough - slamming into some inconsiderate driver's open car door can be deadly.
 If you've recently been "doored" while riding your bike in Seattle, there is a good chance you've suffered severe injuries.
 If so, you may have legal options against the at-fault party.

 Call (888) 228-3860 and speak with one of the dedicated Seattle personal injury lawyers at Hardwick & Pendergast, P.S. today.
 Bike accidents are at epidemic levels in Seattle, with over 2000 different types of collisions and wrecks having occurred in the past 7 years; many of these, not the fault of the injured cyclist.
 Our firm has experience defending bike riders who have been injured or killed by reckless motorists.
 We won't quit until you get the settlement you deserve.

 "Dooring" accidents are not your typical bike collision, despite their unfortunate frequency.
 It takes a certain type of negligence to make them happen and we'll make sure the guilty party is held accountable for their actions.
 Call or use the online contact form to schedule a free case evaluation today.